 While things are simmering, you might want to switch out that John Legend CD to something peppier.
 You could also read, paint your nails, put your cutting board in the dishwasher, etc.

 Once the apples are soft, turn off the heat and do some more dilly-dallying until the soup isn't so hot.
-When it's okay to touch, work in batches and use a blender to puree all the soup.
-This can be messy, so make sure the soup is cool before attempting.
+When it's okay to touch, work in batches and use a blender to puree all the soup (it's more convenient to use an immersion blender, if you have one, but I don't, so a regular blender works fine for me).
+Using a regular blender can be messy, so make sure the soup is cool before attempting.
 I have two solid reasons to wait until it's cool: 1) you can ruin your blender by accidentally melting the rubber seal to the lid (totally didn't do this one time) and 2) you'll be right in the splash zone, and you don't want to burn yourself.

 Once it's completely blended, return to the pot and stir in any desired optional ingredients, plus salt and pepper to taste.